 Student debt includes, but is not limited to, library fines, class dues, and lunch balances.
-Failure to pay debt could result in loss of student activities privileges.
+Failure to pay debt could result in loss of student parking privileges and/or activities privileges.
+If a student has debt at graduation, the student will not receive a copy of their diploma until it is paid.